Smart and effective engagement starts with the right system

 “The value-based approach brings into alignment incentives for physicians, consumers and employers,” Bourassa said.

 One way to help encourage value-based care is through bundled payments.
 Instead of billing for each service, health care providers and facilities are reimbursed for what’s referred to as a “defined episode of care.”
 For example, using bundled payments for maternity patients includes a best practice course of maternity management to help address the issue of maternal and infant mortality.
 Another example: Bundled payments as part of a value-based care program for knee, hip and spine procedures achieved a 22 percent reduction in hospital readmissions and 17 percent fewer complications.

 Another way to help lower costs is to shift patients away from using costly sites of care, such as going to emergency rooms in non-emergency situations, or unnecessary and unproven care.
 For instance, providers are alerted when their patients use the emergency room, so they can discuss appropriate emergency room use when they see them.
 “UnitedHealthcare is testing technology that communicates digitally with patients right before or when they enter an emergency room, to inform them of lower cost urgent care center alternatives for non-emergent needs,” Bourassa said.

 High-cost medications and prior authorization waits can be avoided through UnitedHealthcare’s PreCheck MyScript® tool, in which doctors check how much the prescription would cost, see lower-cost alternatives and are alerted if the medication requires prior authorization (the doctor initiates the authorization process right from the app).

 Higher levels of employee engagement may lead to even healthier outcomes and greater cost-savings.
-However, integrated and accessible networks, incentivized to deliver high-quality, cost-effective care, may be the bedrock upon which any engagement takes place.9
+We spotlight strategies to help employees make more informed choices about their health and health care here.
+However, integrated and accessible networks, incentivized to deliver high-quality, cost-effective care, may be the bedrock upon which any engagement takes place.